top of page

 • Client preparation: Does the partner help you prepare to onboard your new team member effectively?

-A staffing partner that invests in thorough pre-placement training saves you time and reduces the risk of early turnover.
-The training quality often predicts the placement quality.
 At ClearDesk, our training is home care specific, which means your virtual assistant arrives pre-trained in industry tools, real-world home care scenarios, and HIPAA compliance—ready to contribute from day one.

 The consequences of inadequate preparation show up quickly.
 Missed calls and scheduling errors frustrate clients and caregivers alike.
 Compliance mistakes create legal exposure and reputational risk.
 New hires feel overwhelmed and quit within weeks, forcing the agency to start the hiring process over again.